Charles Burki

 Charles Burki (1909–1994) was a Dutch illustrator and motorcycle enthusiast, born and raised in colonial Indonesia (the Dutch East Indies) and educated at the Ecole des Beaux-Arts, Paris.
 He worked extensively for DAF trucks, Shell, Philips, KLM, Goodyear, and for such magazines as Motor, Moto Revue, Sport in Beeld.
+During WWII, Burki was interned in a Japanese POW camp and managed to record the experience.
+The drawings were subsequently published in his book Behind Barbed Wire (Achter de Kawat).
+Burki returned to the Netherlands in 1945 and lived in the Hague until his death in 1994.
+His work has been commemorated in exhibitions, postcards, and postal stamps.